Author: Thomas Metcalf

 Free Will and Free Choice by Jonah Nagashima

 This essay, posted 8/16/2020, is a revised version of an essay originally posted 4/7/2014.

 About the Author

-Tom is a visiting assistant professor at Spring Hill College in Mobile, AL. He received his PhD in philosophy from the University of Colorado, Boulder.
+Tom Metcalf is an associate professor at Spring Hill College in Mobile, AL. He received his PhD in philosophy from the University of Colorado, Boulder.
 He specializes in ethics, metaethics, epistemology, and the philosophy of religion.
-Tom has two cats whose names are Hesperus and Phosphorus.
-Website: http://colorado.academia.edu/ThomasMetcalf
+Tom has two cats whose names are Hesperus and Phosphorus. http://shc.academia.edu/ThomasMetcalf